 Many years ago, right after graduating from University I got a job with IBM as a trainee and had to learn to make advanced computer programs in “C” – a widely used programming language.
 As time went by I became quite good and one day I found myself programming an important part of a national payment card transaction system.
-Transactions were handled real-time.
+Transactions were handled in real time.
 It was a huge system, but it worked nicely for many many years.

 The computer program was successful predominantly because we were extremely good at managing exceptions of all sorts.
 When I look back at all the managers I and my colleagues in Gugin have coached I can see a resemblance.
-The really successful managers and leaders of multicultural teams are to a large extend successful because they have a phenomenal ability to handle exceptions.
+The successful managers and leaders of multicultural teams are to a large extent successful because they have a phenomenal ability to handle exceptions.

 A company might have rules for handling almost everything, but we human beings are not bits and bytes so the manager must have the skills, empathy and courage to constantly break the rules and make exceptions.
-Otherwise the system would collapse.
-But of course it will need to learn managing exceptions as well as it does anything else.
+Otherwise, the system would collapse.
+But of course, it will need to learn managing exceptions as well as it does anything else.

 There might be rules for how many weeks of vacation an employee can have per year but circumstances in his life may require an exception to these rules.

 Managing exceptions is something we do all the time but sadly a lot of managers are so keen on following the rules that they miss the opportunity to realise how great it feels to break them.
 Try to turn it around for a moment.

 Imagine you are late for your flight.
 You know you have to check in 30 minutes before departure.
 You arrive at the check-in counter 28 minutes before departure exhausted after having rushed through the airport.
 Now two things can happen:

 - You will be told that you are late and that you have to purchase a new ticket.
 That is according to the rules but you still get upset because you can easily get on the plane without delaying anything.